Universal Algorithm for Online Trading Based on the Method of Calibration: Competing with stationary trading strategies from RKHS

-Informally, our main result says that if the forecasts $\tilde p_i$ are well-calibrated on the sequence of prices $S_i$, $i=1,2,\dots$, then {\it Trader M} performs at least as good as any {\it Trader D} playing for a rise.
+Informally, Theorem~\ref{main-r1} says that if the forecasts $\tilde p_i$ are well-calibrated for the sequence of prices $S_i$, $i=1,2,\dots$, then {\it Trader M}, using the strategy $\tilde M_i^1$, performs at least as well as any trader who going long using a stationary trading strategy $D\in\cal F$.